 Year 6 students, Zayd and Dastegir, won first prize in a national competition organised by the Intellectual Property Office and First News.
 As part of their prize, Zayd & Dastegir’s class won a visit from an Aardman model maker who demonstrated how to make a Gromit model before tutoring the class into making their own personal Gromit!

-This year’s competition required pupils to devise a food related gadget or taste whilst highlighting the intellectual property attached.
-This included a new gadget or product (patents), the visual appearance of said product (designs), a brand or logo to accompany the idea (trade marks) and any other creative elements (copyright) such as a catchy jingle.
+The Cracking Ideas competition required young adults to devise a food related gadget or taste whilst highlighting the intellectual property attached– a new gadget or product (patents), the visual appearance of said product (designs), a brand or logo to accompany the idea (trade marks) and any other creative elements (copyright) such as a catchy jingle.

 For the competition, Zayd and Dastegir created a multitasking machine which helps people complete tasks like cooking within their busy lives.
 The machine, the Multzer Pro IV is powered by solar panels to keep the environmental impact to a minimum.